-- (1) Access controls are not required for acquiring CPs and CPSs. - (2) CAs shall decide whether to set up access controls for certificates. - (3) CAs shall protect repository information from malicious dissemination or modification.
+- (1) Write access control is made when acquiring CP and CPSs. - (2) CAs shall decide whether to set up access controls for certificates. - (3) CAs shall protect repository information from malicious dissemination or modification.
 The public key and certificate status information in the repository shall be publicly available through the Internet.